danielchengml/twitter-sorter/README.md

 In order to run the application, your machine must have node.js installed.

+The instructions are as below:

 ```
 $ mkdir twitter-sorter
 $ git clone https://github.com/danielchengml/twitter-sorter
 $ cd twitter-sorter
+$ npm run client-install    //installs the front end packages
-$ npm i
+$ npm i                     //installs server side packages
-$ npm run server
+$ npm run dev               //runs both front end and backend server
 ```

+A browser window should pop up and run on `localhost:3000`.
+To obtain tweets, simply click the "Get Client's Tweets" Button to get client's tweets

 ## Technical approach for building the Application:

-This app will be built using the Node and ReactJS.
+This app is built using the Node and ReactJS.
 Data will be collected from the API Endpoint systematically using a Node.js Server and stored in memory.
 The Node/ Express server will also function to serve the the desired data (tweets) to the front end via API calls.
-The front end will be built in ReactJS and will render the data to the users in an interactive format.
+The front end will be built in ReactJS and will render the data to the users.

 ### Client's REST API Setup